ccliuaw/email_auto_generator/README.md

 >
 >Here is my phone : 456123

-# Input your command in the terminal
+## Execution

+Run `java Main <your commands>` under command line environment.

+Example: `java Main --email-template my-email-template.txt --email --output-dir temp12 --csv-file inputCSV.csv`, In this case, I am using _my-email-template.txt_ as the input template, with _temp12_ folder as my output file directory, and _inputCSV.csv_ as my input csv file.

-Valid commands are:
+## Valid commands are:

 **--email** : only generate email messages